Rainiers and AquaSox are back, and the thrills are palpable

 How excited are the people involved, those who have had both their livelihood and their passion taken away temporarily, to see grassroots baseball return?

 “Oh, my gosh.
 It’s through the roof,’’ said Andy McKay, the Mariners director of player development.
 “It’s the equivalent of having a Springsteen concert in New Jersey or something.
 It’s that level of how thrilled I am.
-The Beetles in Liverpool (Tuesday) night.
+The Beatles in Liverpool (Tuesday) night.

 “These kids have been through an incredibly difficult year and, really, the whole organization has.
 To let these guys get on the field and compete, and to let the coaches get out there and do their jobs again in that environment, is something they’ve been waiting for a long time.”